-In my house we prefer our bananas on the green side, but when they get too ripe, it’s always an excuse to make this quick bread.
-This recipe makes a sweet yet nourishing treat that is easy to put together and delicious to eat.
+When bananas get too ripe, it’s always a good excuse to make this quick bread.
+This walnut raisin banana bread recipe makes a sweet-yet-nourishing treat that is easy to put together and delicious to... eat.

-We call for two bananas here, but I make it with whatever I have on hand, sometimes upping the banana ante up to four.
-The goal is to end up with the 11/2 cups of banana mash as the recipe asks for.
-So, the more ripe bananas you have to use, the less milk you will need — and the more banana-licious your bread will be.
+We call for two bananas here, but the goal is to end up with the 1½ cups of banana mash as the recipe asks for.
+The more ripe bananas you have to use, the less milk you will need — and the more banana-licious your bread will be.